-Coordination with external partners, such as Federal Highway Administration (FHWA), the Highway Safety Office (HSO) and the eight Metropolitan Organizations (MPOs) across the State, occurs on different levels.
-MPOs, and the HSO are also on the SHSP Steering committee.
-Coordination has also taken place when addressing other safety improvement programs such as work zone safety, roadway departure safety, and in the identification of infrastructure and non-infrastructure projects.
+Coordination with external partners, such as Federal Highway Administration (FHWA), Arkansas State Police (ASP) the Highway Safety Office (HSO) and the eight Metropolitan Organizations (MPOs) across the State, occurs on different levels.
+MPOs, ASP, and the HSO are also on the SHSP Steering committee.
+Coordination has also taken place when addressing other safety improvement programs such as work zone safety, roadway departure safety, target setting, and in the identification of infrastructure and non-infrastructure projects.